Today’s question is from a reader in Canada about burdock root oil for hair growth. I answer reader questions every few weeks on the blog.

-Hi Abi!
-I live in Canada and I have been having the most difficult time finding burdock oil.
+“Hi Abi!
+I live in Canada and I have been having the most difficult time finding burdock root oil.
 Do you know of any reputable online retailers?
 I happened upon a burdock oil tincture; however; it has alcohol, which I don’t believe is good for the hair.
 Thank you.” – O.

-If you live in Canada you should be able to get access to burdock oil easily on Amazon.
-I recommend PhytoLab Burdock Oil or PhytoLab Burdock Oil with Nettle.
-Regarding the burdock oil tincture, let’s breakdown tinctures and liquid extracts.
+If you live in Canada you should be able to get access to burdock oil easily on Amazon or iHerb.
+I recommend the following brands of burdock root oil:-

 What is the Difference Between a Tincture and Extract?

 Technically, they are the same thing as they are made by infusing the burdock root in either vegetable glycerine or alcohol.

 In the tincture, a higher amount of alcohol/vegetable glycerine is used compared to the herbs (usually 3:1).

 You can get the benefits of burdock root by consuming the tinctures and/or adding it to tea (the taste and smell aren’t too great by the way).